MaterializeInc/materialize/doc/user/content/cli/_index.md

 will never retain less.

 The value of the option is a duration string like `10ms` (10 milliseconds) or `1min 30s` (1 minute, 30 seconds).
-The special value `off` indicates disables logical compaction and corresponds to an unboundedly large duration.
+The special value `off` disables logical compaction and corresponds to an unboundedly large duration.

 The logical compaction window ends at the current time and extends backwards in time for the configured duration.
 The default window is 1 millisecond.